CK-ctrl/pathfinding/README.md

 2. 'd' to run DFS algorithm.
 3. 'b' to run BFS algorithm.
 4. 'k' to run dijkstra's algorithm.
+5. 'c' to clear paths/explored areas.
-5. 'c' to clear the grid setup. (restart)
+6. 'r' to clear the grid setup. (reset whole grid)

 Now, sit back and see the algorithm explore your grid setup to find a shortest path between START and END cell.
 Once it reaches there, a path will be created from the END to start in purple color.